PranithChowdary/React-Fitness/README.md

 3. Use the application features including user authentication, workout planning, diet planning, and password reset functionality.

 4. The server will run on `http://localhost:4000` by default.

----

-Feel free to customize this `README.md` file based on your project's specific needs or any additional instructions you might have.